+I am totally frustrated with this dishwasher.
+We bought Bosch since it was renowned for its engineering.
+The dishwasher had sporadically not finished draining at the end of its cycles.
+It became increasingly difficult and finally nothing could get it to finish the draining process.
 I thought maybe it was just that my dishwasher had worn out.
 Then I went on the web.
 Search Google with the terms "Bosch dishwasher won't drain" and hundreds of similar complaints come up.
 It spans several models.
 The repairman said it was a flaw with the plastic fittings that connect the dishwasher to the sink drain.

 I wrote an email to Bosch asking if they were aware of the problem and asking for reimbursement for the repairs.
 After several form-letter brush offs, they replied that their dishwasher was fine.
 Essentially they chose to ignore all these consumers.
 I would have hoped they would have been at least interested in investigating the problem.
 I recommend not buying a Bosch dishwasher.

-Sears has come out 4 times and every time, it is b/c I "didn't clean the over right and crumbs are keeping the oven door from closing properly", and then it was b/c I was "washing the knobs and that makes the wiring on the back of knobs get out of alignment", and the latest answer (after two times replacing the knobs and once replacing the lining around the over door, which has taken months to get the right parts!!!) is that "there is too much humidity in my oven and it is b/c I have water in the my gas line"..!!?? really!! seriously!!???
-UNBELIEVABLE!!! and Bosch customer service will not acknowledge any problem at all, and tells Sears just to put on new knobs...
+Sears has come out 4 times and every time, it is b/c I "didn't clean the oven right and crumbs are keeping the oven door from closing properly," and then it was b/c I was "washing the knobs and that makes the wiring on the back of knobs get out of alignment," and the latest answer (after two times replacing the knobs and once replacing the lining around the over door, which has taken months to get the right parts!!!) is that "there is too much humidity in my oven and it is b/c I have water in the my gas line!!??"
+Really!!
+Seriously!!???
+UNBELIEVABLE!!!
+And Bosch customer service will not acknowledge any problem at all, and tells Sears just to put on new knobs...

 About two years ago we asked our appliance store to recommend a good dishwasher, and they said Bosch was the best.
 We paid over $600 for a Bosch SHU3326UC under counter dishwasher, and immediately began having problems with it.
 The first and most serious problem was that about every 10-20 washes it would leak all over our wood kitchen floor.
 We called the appliance dealer, and they sent out people on three or four calls, and we got all kinds of explanations (you loaded it wrong, it is not level, the seal is bad, etc.), but none of the solutions fixed the leaking.

 Eventually we gave up on that, and began to just be sure to put towels under the washer so that it would not flood out the kitchen floor.
 About a year later, we noticed that the dishes were no longer getting clean, and water was pooling in the bottom of the unit.
 We cleaned the filter, but that had no effect.
 We did not want to go through the same appliance dealer, so I called Bosch national 800 customer service line.
-I got Joel, who was very friendly and helpful.
+I got **, who was very friendly and helpful.

 I called back the next day, but got someone else who was not friendly, and told me that I should talk to them, not ** - they said that the computer showed that a repair authorization had been issued, and I could call the local dealer.
 We did that, and they sent someone out, who said there was some dirt in some parts, but said we needed new parts and something in the motor assembly.
 We were charged $89 for the service call (apparently, when they authorize service, they will pay for parts, but not labor - this was not explained until we were charged).
 When the parts came in, another service person came out from the same dealer, and said the parts were not needed, and blamed the dirty dishes on us - same old, same old: you didn't load it properly, you should wash the dishes thoroughly before loading (why have a dishwasher?), maybe you used the wrong amount of rinse aid, change from Electrosol to Cascade, etc. At least he did not charge us for a second service call.

 So, we end up solving the flooding problem with Bosch's help, but the dishwasher is a piece of junk and does a horrible job of cleaning dishes and we are stuck with this piece of crap, that no one can fix.
 I guess there is no choice but to abandon the unit and toss it out - $600 down the drain - and buy another brand.